Dawlish Park - LettsSafari's First Safari Park

 Dawlish park, and the wider Mamhead Park that it sits within, has a long history going back to the Domesday Book.
 It was an historic deer park with ancient trees and wild grasslands that roll down to the sea.
 It still has smugglers tunnels that run through it surrounded by a number of ancient follies.

-We are even beginning to explore the development of Letts Safari parks in urban centres.
+We are also a pioneer in the development of nature recovery in urban centres.
 We believe that urban rewilding represents a significant opportunity waiting to happen.

 We hope you can join us.